 29. Shall the sanctioned companies be excluded from Dynamic Purchasing Systems list?
+Last update: 12 May 2022

 Since a Dynamic Purchasing System is not a contract, the participation of covered entities in the list should be considered as frozen and no invitations should be sent to them.